Unique laboratories and training centers among the assets managed on behalf of the U.S. Department of Energy

 The Oak Ridge Institute for Science and Education (ORISE) is home to a number of on- and off-site facilities that support the U.S. Department of Energy’s (DOE) science education and research mission.
-From on-site medical laboratories to consortium research activities at Oak Ridge National Laboratory (ORNL), ORISE facilities are helping to address national needs in the following areas:
+From on-site medical laboratories to radiation emergency medicine training facilities, ORISE facilities are helping to address national needs in the following areas:

 - Environmental and health effects of radiation, beryllium and other hazardous materials